jhinmainksta/drone/docs/en/wall_aruco.md

 <arg name="placement" default=""/>
 ```

-After all the settings, call `sudo systemctl restart clover` to restart the `clover` service.
+After all the settings, call `sudo systemctl restart drone` to restart the `drone` service.